Park Avenue, Gordon - Proposed raised pedestrian (wombat) crossing

 The works would also include an upgrade of the street lighting to meet current standards for a pedestrian crossing.

-View the concept plan below.
-Click on the image for a larger version or download here.
+View the concept plan below, or download here for a larger version.

 Have your say